 St. Petersburg mayor doubles down on plans to redevelop the Tropicana Field site

-During his State of the City address, Mayor Ken Welch said now is not the time to halt any progress that has been made in what would become the largest redevelopment project in the city's history.
+Mayor Ken Welch said now is not the time to stop any progress that has been made in what would become the largest redevelopment project in the city's history.

 St. Petersburg Mayor Ken Welch is doubling down on his plan to redevelop the Tropicana Field site.
 This comes despite a recent vote by the city council to delay the project.